jarad/MWBDSSworkshop/README.md

 Prior to the workshop, please install R,
-RStudio (not required, but highly recommended), and (on the day of the workshop) the MWBDSSworkshop R package.
+RStudio (not required, but highly recommended), and the MWBDSSworkshop R package.
 You will need to have internet access and administrator privileges to install everything.

 ## Install R (may require administrator privileges)